Garnet is January’s birthstone, a deep, rich red gemstone celebrated for its dark red colour, transparency, and inexpensive appeal.

-Most sources of this gemstone originate from a sedimentary rock with high aluminium content—such as shale.
-To explain, the rock becomes metamorphosed under great heat pressure and forms.
+Most sources of this gemstone are sedimentary rocks with high aluminium content, such as shale.
+To explain, the rock metamorphoses under high heat and pressure, forming.

 Garnets throughout time

 Transitioning into the 18th and 19th centuries, garnet experienced a resurgence in popularity, with Bohemian garnet jewellery becoming highly sought after.
 In the Victorian era, the gemstone was often exchanged as a token of affection and featured prominently in sentimental jewellery.
-As the world entered the 20th century, garnet maintained its allure, with new varieties like the vibrant green Tsavorite garnet being discovered in East Africa.
+As the 20th century began, garnet maintained its allure, with new varieties such as the vibrant green Tsavorite garnet discovered in East Africa.

 Shapes, colours and sizes